 GAL (See guardian ad litem.)

 A continuing process of mourning through which one learns to live with loss.
-(See the National Center for Victims of Crime)
+(See the Victim Connect Resource Center)

 group care (See residential services.)